masudhan/VPC_Deployment_GCP_Terraform/README.md

 `terraform plan`
 `terraform apply -auto-approve`

-Goto VPC and verify the vpc and subnets :partyparrot:
+Goto VPC and verify the vpc and subnets :+1:
 There you go!!! :shipit: